 This is not only an abundance of caution revolving around speculation that the violence may later be redirected at the child.
 There is also a large concern from the courts that children who are in the presence of abuse will grow up to become abusers themselves.

-If domestic violence is proven, the abuser is likely to face a loss of custody along with greatly reduced visitation rights.
+If domestic violence is proven, the abusive parent is likely to face a loss of custody along with greatly reduced visitation rights.
 Some of the actions the court may take include:

 - Ordering supervised visitation